 Up to four awards of $3,000 each to assist Jordanian graduate students with the annual costs of their academic programs during the period May 1, 2024, through May 31, 2025.
 Candidates must be Jordanian citizens and currently enrolled in either a master’s or doctoral program in a Jordanian university.
 Eligibility is limited to students in programs related to Jordan’s cultural heritage (for example: archaeology, anthropology, linguistics/epigraphy, history, conservation, museum studies, and fields related to cultural resource management).
 Awardees who demonstrate excellent progress in their programs will be eligible to apply in consecutive years.
 Required application materials include:

 - Project proposal narrative (up to 500 words, not including bibliography)

 - Transcripts(s) (first-year graduate students should submit both graduate and undergraduate transcripts)

-In this cycle ACOR will distribute four awards of $3,000 each.
+In this cycle ACOR will distribute one award of $3,000.

 About the Jordanian Graduate Student Scholarship (JGSS)